adamws-git/adamws-git.github.io/src/content/posts/oslo-july-2025.md

 With tinned mackerel for dinner in hand, we headed home.

-As mentioned, Oslo is littered not with rubbish but with artisinal coffee shops and bakeries.
-Our first stop on day 2 was Coffee Kuro, which is attached to a store focuses on Norwegian fashion and accessories.
+As mentioned, Oslo is not littered with rubbish, but with artisinal coffee shops and bakeries.
+Our first stop on day 2 was Coffee Kuro, which is attached to a store focused on Norwegian fashion and accessories.
 A stone's throw away, all the vintage shopping you could dream of.
 Money was spent.

 ![](/images/oslo-july-2025/munch-ext.jpeg)

 *The Munch Museum*

 You've likely heard of Edvard Munch's *Scream*, and as one of Norway's most famous painters there is quite a large museum showcasing his work.
 When he passed away, he entrusted 25,000 paintings to the City of Oslo!
-The *Scream* is only shown for 30 minutes every hour to preserve it, so we were fortunate to arrive to see it without a wait involved...
+The *Scream* is only shown for 30 minutes every hour to preserve it, and we were fortunate to arrive just in time with not wait.

 ![](/images/oslo-july-2025/munch-int.jpeg)